You know the scenario,

 I use a 2-inch decorators brush (made by Purdy) to paint the ground.
 Make sure to add water to the mix so it covers the canvas opaquely yet isn’t too thick.
 If you look closely you can see areas of my canvas that aren’t covered 100%.

 Step 2.
 Draw out the image.

 I compose a simple line drawing onto the canvas using a 3B pencil.
 Key points to look out for in the composition are the curve under the bottom of the jug.

 Beginners have the tendency to flatten the bottom of jugs as your mind knows that in reality the surface is flat.

 Also, make note of the sharp angle of the shadow line in the jug and the negative space used in the jug handle.
 This helps to bring the jug forward and create a contrasting angle to the verticals of the jug.

 When we look at a black and white version of the jug we can easily see the differences in tonal range.
 Notice how dark the handle and shadow side appears.
 When you look at the coloured version the shadow isn’t as obvious.

 I then mix a dark brown/black from the ultramarine blue and burnt sienna.
-You could make quite a pile of this as it’s handy to have when tinting down other colours as the the painting progresses, also if you are using student quality paints you might need a couple of coats to get a real dark opacity.
+You could make quite a pile of this as it’s handy to have when tinting down other colours as the painting progresses, also, if you are using student quality paints you might need a couple of coats to get a real dark opacity.